jrecuero/automat/README.md

 08/22/13:   Group entry is required to be created as an attribute in order to
             handle properly paths in end points.

+09/04/13:   Flow Domain Events can be created properly with data provided in
+            configuration.